Maveo/Spark/README.md

 ## Application

-Spark is currently being beta-tested on the [StudeGaming Discord Server](https://discord.gg/MzXV5GYRsN "Join the Discord") and continuous to be enhanced by his developer [skillor](https://github.com/skillor "Visit his github profile").
-If you are interested in Sparks development, you can view the project roadmap and history in the [Projects]( https://github.com/skillor/Spark/projects "A deep dive into Sparks development") tab.
+Spark is currently being beta-tested on the [StudeGaming Discord Server](https://discord.gg/MzXV5GYRsN "Join the Discord") and continues to be enhanced by his developer [skillor](https://github.com/skillor "Visit his github profile").
+If you are interested in Sparks development, you can view the project roadmap and history in the [Projects](https://github.com/skillor/Spark/projects "A deep dive into Sparks development") tab.
 If you have any suggestions or bug reports and want to help the development process, you are welcome to let us know in the [Issues](https://github.com/skillor/Spark/issues/new/choose "Give us feedback") tab.
 Spark is currently not publicly avaliable, so can't be easily invited to your Discord server.
 Should you still want to use Spark on your Discord server, feel free to use it's source code to host it yourself.

 ## Installation